Endometrial Cancer

 • Chemotherapy

-Surgery to remove the uterus (hysterectomy) may be done in women with early stage 1 cancer.
+Surgery to remove the uterus (hysterectomy) may be done in women with stage 1 cancer.
 The surgeon may also remove the tubes and ovaries.

 Surgery combined with radiation therapy is another treatment option.
 It is often used for women with:

-• Stage 2 disease
+• Stage 2 or 3 disease

 Chemotherapy or hormonal therapy may be considered in some cases, most often for those with stage 3 and 4 disease.